espnet/espnet/doc/espnet2_tutorial.md

-      dilation (optional): Parameter to control the stride of elements within the neighborhood. (int or tuple, default = 1) groups (optional): Number of blocked connections from input channels to output channels. (int, default = 1) bias (optional): Whether to add a learnable bias to the output. (bool, default = True) use_relu (optional): Whether to use a ReLU activation after convolution. (bool, default = True)
+      dilation (optional): Parameter to control the stride of elements within the neighborhood. (int or tuple, default = 1) groups (optional): Number of blocked connections from input channels to output channels. (int, default = 1) bias (optional): Whether to add a learnable bias to the output. (bool, default = True) relu (optional): Whether to use a ReLU activation after convolution. (bool, default = True)
-      use_batchnorm: Whether to use batch normalization after convolution. (bool, default = False) dropout_rate (optional): Dropout rate for the Conv1d outputs. (float, default = 0.0)
+      batch_norm: Whether to use batch normalization after convolution. (bool, default = False) dropout_rate (optional): Dropout rate for the Conv1d outputs. (float, default = 0.0)

     # Conformer